Chart Color Schemes

 Population growth drivers in Lane Cove West are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, the estimated population of Lane Cove West statistical area is around 3,254.
+The estimated population of Lane Cove West is around 3,254 as of Feb 2026.
 This reflects an increase of 108 people since the 2021 Census, which reported a population of 3,146.
-The change is inferred from AreaSearch's estimate of 3,252 residents following examination of the latest ERP data release by the ABS (June 2024) and address validation since the Census date.
-This level of population equates to a density ratio of 1,925 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Over the past decade, Lane Cove West has demonstrated resilient growth patterns with a 2.2% compound annual growth rate, outpacing the SA3 area.
+The current resident population estimate of 3,252 comes from AreaSearch's analysis of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+This results in a density ratio of 1,925 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Over the past decade, Lane Cove West has shown resilient growth patterns with a compound annual growth rate of 2.2%, outpacing the SA3 area.
 Population growth was primarily driven by overseas migration contributing approximately 67.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends suggest a population increase just below the median of statistical areas across the nation, with Lane Cove West expected to increase by 226 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 8.2% in total over the 17 years.
+Future population trends suggest an increase just below the median of statistical areas across the nation, with the suburb expected to increase by 226 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 8.1% over the 17 years.

 Frequently Asked Questions - Population